HannaEb/CV/README.md

 ## Interests

 - Music - Piano, Clarinet, Saxophone
-- Reading - mainly Fantasy and my Atlas
+- Reading - mainly Fantasy, my Atlas and Wikipedia
-- Cooking and food in general
+- Cooking, trying out new recipes and food in general
-- Juggling
 - Swimming - preferably in the sea
 - Yoga
 - My cats and all other animals - including dogs and goats